 You don’t need many excuses to grow borage.
 With its brilliant, blue, starry flowers and charismatic, fuzzy stems, borage is an herb with tons of garden appeal.
-This plant has a rich history of use as an herbal remedy but you might also consider borage cover crops to enrich the soil.
+This plant has a rich history of use as an herbal remedy, but you might also consider borage cover crops to enrich the soil.
 Using borage as green manure allows the nutrients brought up by the plant’s deep taproot to be dispersed into the upper areas of soil when the plant composts.
 Borage returns high nitrogen to the soil when it is tilled back in.
 The result is healthy soil, rich in nutrients and deeply aerated earth.

 Borage Cover Crops and Fertilizer

 Borage is an old-fashioned herb with a history of culinary and medicinal use.
 Also known as starflower because of its arresting blue flowers, borage is also a great companion plant that’s said to improve the flavor of tomatoes.
 Commercially, borage is grown for its oil content, but in the garden, you can use its leaves soaked in water as a fertilizer, or plant masses of the herb as a living soil enricher.
-Borage provides a showy display for 4 to 6 months and then has a slow nitrogen release when you chop it back into the soil.
+Borage provides a showy display for four to six months and then has a slow nitrogen release when you chop it back into the soil.

 Planting a borage cover crop affords a period of spectacular beauty as the sea of deep blue blooms decorate the landscape.
-Once the flowers are spent, you can till in the plants, reducing them to smaller broken-down pieces that will compost back into the soil.
+Once the flowers are spent, you can till in the plants, reducing them to smaller, broken-down pieces that will compost back into the soil.
 Using borage as green manure has a win-win effect with a season of beauty and a season of giving back to the earth.

-True, there are higher nitrogen cover crops that release more quickly when returned to the earth, but the colorful abandon of borage cover crops is a delight to behold and the gradual nitrogen release allows more nitrogen to remain for future crops while it conditions the soil and increases tilth.
+True, there are higher nitrogen cover crops that release more quickly when returned to the earth, but the colorful abandon of borage cover crops is a delight to behold, and the gradual nitrogen release allows more nitrogen to remain for future crops while it conditions the soil and increases tilth.

 How to Use Borage as a Cover Crop